 After all, how do you expect companies to hire you to write on their blogs if you don’t even have one of your own?
 Think about it.

 Plus, the more you write, the more you hone your craft and strengthen your voice.
-And the higher the chance you have of winning jobs over fellow blog writers.
+And the more chance you have of winning freelance jobs over fellow blog writers.

 2. Find Your Niche

-As a beginner, it’s not only difficult to learn how to become a blog writer, but it’s also difficult to learn how to make good money blogging for a living.
+As a beginner, it’s difficult to learn how to become a blog writer without any experience.
+But it’s also difficult to learn how to make good money blogging for a living.

-If you position yourself as an all-rounder, producing content about different kinds of things for various types of publications, you’re not going to earn the big bucks this way.
+By positioning yourself as an all-rounder producing content about different things for various types of publications, you might struggle to earn the big bucks.

-The trick is to specialise in a particular field or niche.
-This involves focusing on one or two subject areas that you’re particularly knowledgable about or you have extensive working experience of.
+Instead, consider specialising in a particular field or niche.
+This involves focusing on one or two subject areas that you’re particularly knowledgable about or have experience with.

 For example, my main niches are fashion and digital marketing after studying Fashion Marketing and Branding at university.
-Therefore, I primarily write blog posts for businesses and online magazines in these industries.
+Therefore, I primarily write blog posts for businesses in these industries.

 3. Launch a Professional Website

-Newsflash: every serious freelance blog writer has a website where they outline their services, communicate their background and include writing samples.
+Newsflash: every serious freelance blog writer has a website where they showcase their background, services and portfolio.

-This because it’s useful to have a place where you can direct prospective clients that’s going to give them all the information they need to hire you.
+This because it’s useful to be able to direct prospective clients to a place online that has all the information they need to hire you.

 Think about it like this: if you’re an HR Advisor working in an office, you’re not going to consider hiring a full-timer before you see their CV – right?

-I recommend building a website and becoming self-hosted with WordPress.org and SiteGround, as you get to own and control all your content.
+Pro tip: I recommend building a website and becoming self-hosted with WordPress.org and SiteGround because this allows you to own and control all of your content.

 Having said that, if you’re only just starting out or still building your biz part-time and simply don’t have the funds required to launch a professional website at this stage, then stick with your blog for your time being.

-Oh, and bonus points if your blog specialising in your niche(s).
-This not only shows that you’re a dedicated writer, but it also naturally serves as a portfolio if you’re lacking in writing samples.
+Oh, and bonus points if your website has a blog specialising in your niche(s).
+This not only shows that you’re a dedicated writer, but it also doubles up as a portfolio if you’re lacking in writing samples.
 Win-win.

 4. Market Yourself in Your Niche

-Start by following influential people in your niche on Twitter, spreading the word about your new business on Facebook and making sure that your LinkedIn profile is optimised with keywords for when prospective clients come a-searching.
+Start by following influential people in your niche on Twitter, spreading the word about your new business on Facebook and making sure that your LinkedIn profile is optimised with keywords for when potential clients are searching.